dipakyadav/crowdsource/README.md

 We're working on a process to edit rows in a [MapsForUs Google Sheet](../community/map/mapsforus) using REST/CRUD after logging into a Google account within a brower.
 An HTML list pulled from the sheet will allow editors to find and update directory listings, including the [Georgia EPA recycling center datasets](https://data.georgia.org/#recycling).

+Here's a <a href="gsample">list displayed from a Google Sheet after logging in</a>.

 ## A. Clone this Repo

 You'll be adding private keys, then running a local Python Flask server.
-Clone the repo from <a href="https://github.com/modelearth/crowdsource">github.com/modelearth/crowdsource</a>
+Clone from <a href="https://github.com/modelearth/crowdsource">github.com/modelearth/crowdsource</a>

 ## B. Get your Auth IDs